-Your copy is how you tell the story of what you’re selling.
-The design is how you organize that story and make it easy for your readers to understand.
-Also, it’s a direct reflection of how your readers will perceive the value of your offer, but that’s a whole other story.
+Your copy is the way you communicate the story of what you are offering.
+The design is the way you arrange that story to make it simple for your readers to comprehend.
+It is a direct impression of how your readers will see the worth of your offer, however that is another story.

 3. The eyes have it.

-It’s a well-known fact, large blocks of words are intimidating and will often send people running for the hills or at least the Delete button.
-The solution?
-Break up paragraphs into 2 to 4 sentences.
-Use several subheadings throughout the email letter.
-And use asterisks, dashes, and ellipses (…) to give your copy more rhythm.
-Bullet points are excellent eye-catchers – use them whenever appropriate.
+It is a fact that huge blocks of texts are daunting and will send people running for the hills or at least to hit the Delete button.
+Break up your paragraphs into blocks of two to four sentences.
+Use subtitles throughout the email copy.
+Bullet points are great attention grabbers, use them whenever appropriate.

 5. An emotional appeal.

 Buying decisions are driven by emotion and later on backed up by logic.
 Identify what is the emotion you need to appeal to nudge your readers.
 Some emotions you can use are greed, curiosity, ego, vanity, fear, hope, security, and scarcity.